domschl/python-mchess/README.md

 ```
 Once the board is found, stop the program and restart without `sudo`.
 You might want to set ownership for `chess_link_config.json` to your user-account, since the file will be rewritten, if the detected board orientation is changed.

-`uci_engines.json` will now contain the UCI options.
+All engine descriptions in directory 'engines' will now contain the default-UCI options for each engine.
 Those can be edited e.g. to enable tablebases or other UCI options.

 ![Console mchess](https://raw.github.com/domschl/python-mchess/master/images/MchessAlpha.png)